$(b, \nu)$-algebras and their twisted modules: -algebras

 In the preceding recipe, since for given support-finite unitary right $S$-modules $X$ and $Y$, we have the unitary $S$-$S$-bimodule

 we identify the elements of $\Hom_k(Xe_i,Ye_j)$ with the corresponding elements in $\Hom_k(X,Y)$, so the composition $f_n\cdots f_2f_1$ makes sense. \end{definition}

-\begin{remark} An element $a$ in an $S$-$S$-bimodule $Z$ is called \emph{directed} iff $a=e_jae_i$, for some $i,j\in {\cal P}$.
+\begin{remark} A non-zero element $a$ in an $S$-$S$-bimodule $Z$ is called \emph{directed} iff $a=e_jae_i$, for some $i,j\in {\cal P}$.
 In this case, we will write $v(a):=j$ and $u(a):=i$.
 A subset $L$ of $Z$ is called \emph{directed} iff each one of its elements is so.

 It is convenient to fix a \emph{directed basis} $\hueca{B}$ for the graded $S$-$S$-bimodule $Z=\bigoplus_{q\in \hueca{Z}}Z_q$.
 It is chosen as follows.
 For each $q\in \hueca{Z}$ and $i,j\in {\cal P}$, we choose a $k$-basis $\hueca{B}_q(i,j)$ for the vector space $e_jZ_qe_i$; then, we consider the basis $\hueca{B}_q=\bigcup_{i,j}\hueca{B}_q(i,j)$ of $Z_q$.
 Finally, we can consider the $k$-basis $\hueca{B}=\bigcup_{q\in \hueca{Z} }\hueca{B}_q$ of $Z=\bigoplus_{q\in \hueca{Z}}Z_q$.